iambotcoder/Vectorize/README.md

 ## License

-This project is licensed under the iambotcoder License - see the LICENSE.md file for details
+This project is licensed under the iambotcoder License.

 ## Acknowledgments